tweag/nickel/notes/lossless-ast-parsing.md

 full fidelity (or lossless) syntax tree.

 # Glossary
-Concrete Syntax Tree (CST)/Parse Tree: A tree that results from parsing, and represents the syntactic structure of a string/file.
+- **Concrete Syntax Tree (CST)/Parse Tree**: A tree that results from parsing, and represents the syntactic structure of a string/file.
 May be lossless/full fidelity.

-Abstract Syntax Tree (AST): A tree that represents the abstract syntactic structure of a string/file.
+- **Abstract Syntax Tree (AST)**: A tree that represents the abstract syntactic structure of a string/file.
 Used for further processing of the file.
 Not lossless/full fidelity.

-Lossless/full fidelity: A lossless CST is a tree that contains all information to recreate the original string/file exactly.
+- **Lossless/full fidelity**: A lossless CST is a tree that contains all information to recreate the original string/file exactly.

-Typed: A Typed Syntax Tree is a tree where the type of the parent implies the type of the children.
+- **Typed**: A Typed Syntax Tree is a tree where the type of the parent implies the type of the children.
 Every node has a specific type, with specific fields, nodes are not interchangeable.
 Most ASTs are typed.

-Untyped: An Untyped Syntax Tree is a tree where the type/kind of a parent node does not force the type/kind of the children nodes.
+- **Untyped**: An Untyped Syntax Tree is a tree where the type/kind of a parent node does not force the type/kind of the children nodes.
 Lossless syntax trees are typically untyped.